GeorgeWebDevCy/tcn-mlm/README.md

 3. Visit **TCN MLM** in the admin menu to review defaults and adjust membership level payouts or passive depth.

 ## Configuration Workflow
+1. **Review the seeded membership products** (Blue, Gold, Platinum, Black) that are created automatically on activation.
+Adjust pricing, descriptions, and catalog visibility as needed.
-1. **Create membership products** in WooCommerce and assign their level via the “TCN Membership Level” select box.
+2. **Create additional membership products** (if required) and assign their level via the “TCN MLM Membership Level” field found under Product ▸ General.
-2. **Capture sponsors** by sharing referral URLs (e.g. `https://example.com/shop?ref=123`) or by adding the optional checkout field `tcn_mlm_sponsor`.
+3. **Capture sponsors** by sharing referral URLs (e.g. `https://example.com/shop?ref=123`) or by adding the optional checkout field `tcn_mlm_sponsor`.
-3. **Publish shortcodes** where needed:
+4. **Publish shortcodes** where needed:
    - ` [tcn_member_dashboard] ` – Member earnings, counts, and recent commissions.
    - ` [tcn_genealogy] ` – Interactive downline tree for the logged-in user.
-4. Ensure sponsors recruit at least two paid members to trigger automatic upgrades (Gold -> Platinum).
+5. Ensure sponsors recruit at least two paid members to trigger automatic upgrades (Gold -> Platinum).
 Network size rollups continue promoting to Black.
+6. Completed orders that include a mapped membership product now update the purchaser’s membership level automatically.

 ## WooCommerce Account Integration
 - The plugin now injects **MLM Dashboard** and **MLM Genealogy** links into WooCommerce’s “My Account” navigation.
 - Visiting those endpoints renders the same content as the ` [tcn_member_dashboard] ` and ` [tcn_genealogy] ` shortcodes, so you can support both standalone pages and native account tabs.
 - Endpoints are registered on activation and exposed under `/my-account/tcn-member-dashboard/` and `/my-account/tcn-genealogy/` once permalinks flush.

+## Order Automation
+- When a WooCommerce order reaches the **Completed** status, the plugin inspects its line items and looks for products tied to a TCN membership level.
+- The highest-ranking level found in the order becomes the member’s active level, and the change triggers the `tcn_mlm_membership_changed` action for custom integrations.
+- Membership join dates are populated automatically the first time an order promotes a user.

+## Seeded Membership Products
+- On activation the plugin creates hidden WooCommerce products for the baseline levels (Blue, Gold, Platinum, Black) if they’re missing.
+- Each seeded product is automatically tagged with the correct `TCN MLM Membership Level`, so orders placed against them immediately upgrade members.
+- Feel free to adjust pricing, content, or visibility of the generated products—or replace them with your own items using the same membership field.

 ## Shortcodes
 | Shortcode | Description |